tony-aw/tinycodet/README.md

 becomes cumbersome quickly.

-The `tinyoperators` package therefore adds the `transform_if(x, cond, trans_T, trans_F)` function which will “dry” this up.
+The `tinyoperations` package therefore adds the `transform_if(x, cond, trans_T, trans_F)` function which will “dry” this up.
 The above code can now be re-written as: